This dish is perfect for harvesttime. Draining the tomatoes keeps the dish from getting watery.

 This recipe is from the Eats cookbook, which you can get as a free gift with our Readers’ Best Recipes Cookbook at our online store.
 View three more recipes from Eats and three recipes from Readers’ Best Recipes.

-Cut the tomatoes into 1⁄4-inch-thick slices.
-Place the slices in a colander over a large bowl.
+Cut tomatoes into 1⁄4-inch-thick slices.
+Place slices in a colander over a bowl.
 Salt, to taste, and toss to coat.
 Set aside to drain for 30 minutes.

-Combine the bread, Parmesan cheese, and parsley in a food processor.
-Pulse to reduce the bread to fine crumbs.
-Transfer to a bowl and add the basil, salt, and pepper.
+Combine bread, Parmesan, and parsley in a food processor.
+Pulse to reduce bread to fine crumbs.
+Transfer to a bowl and add basil, ¼ teaspoon salt, and pepper.
 Mix to blend.

 Lay zucchini slices on paper towels and pat dry.
 Lay tomato slices in the bottom of the prepared baking dish.
 Place zucchini slices on top.
 Spread bread crumbs over zucchini and evenly drizzle oil on top.
 Bake for about 30 minutes, or until bubbly.